0xzoz/hard/README.md

 - And, the audacious game, [Last Degen Standing](https://github.com/defijesus/last-degen-standing), masterminded by **[DefiJesus](https://farcaster.com/defijesus)**, further fueled our imagination.
 Listen to his captivating [cast](https://warpcast.com/defijesus/0x4523d9) for a deep dive.

-These trailblazers not only paved the way but also kindled the fire of innovation, leading to the inception of HardNFTGame.
+These trailblazers not only paved the way but also kindled the fire of innovation, leading to the inception of HARD.
 To them, we tip our hats in gratitude and admiration.

 ### Core Concepts